Siouxland Forecast: June 07, 2020

 Tonight we will continue to stay clear and warm with a breeze as we fall to a low of 74 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 5:30 and 10 p.m. to see when that relief is coming our way and when the cold front will be moving through Siouxland.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see when that relief is coming our way and when the cold front will be moving through Siouxland.